Women Pastors? Elders? Apostles? Prophets?

 A Biblical Response: Of course we should!
 We ought to thank God for all cases of His Holy Spirit’s enabling of us.
 However, discerning that God has given spiritual gifts to a woman does not lead to the conclusion that we should therefore ordain her to an Ephesians 4:11 “fivefold” ministry or to eldership in the local church.
 God’s Word has declared, “Your sons and daughters will prophesy” (Acts 2:17).
 But the same Word of God, the Bible, declares, “I do not permit a woman to teach or to have authority over a man” (1 Timothy 2:12).
 Spiritual giftedness in a Christian woman does not confer upon her authority to lead and teach men.

 •• Giftedness must not be confused with authorization.
-Allow me to use myself for a natural illustration of this point.
-I hold a commercial pilot’s license with multiengine and instrument ratings.
+For example, I hold a commercial pilot’s license with multiengine and instrument ratings.
 However, when I board a commercial airliner, what I do not do is turn left into the cockpit and say, “Move over, my friend; I am capable of flying this plane.”
 No!
 I may have the “giftedness”, but I do not have the authorization.

 Argument #2: “Sister ___ is not usurping authority over men by preaching to the assembled church, because the church’s pastor has delegated authority to her to do this.”